ctkelly/raincheck/README.md

 by email.
 However, if only one person clicks "Request raincheck" then your plans remain in place and the other person never finds out you wanted to cancel.

-Thanks to my BFF Kathy for this great idea.
+Thanks to my BFF Kathy for this great idea.😊